JAzpi/CV_digital/README.md

 Freelance Writer (Mar 2020 - Present)
 Regular contributor to Sex for Every Body.
 Other articles in Autostraddle, Silicon Allee, Curve Magazine, and elsewhere.

-Contributing Editor @ FLURT Magazine (Mar 2016 - Sep 2018)
-Magazine for socially conscious young people who want to create their own media.

-Wrote over 20 articles for print and web focused on technology and activism Edited and curated online-exclusive content
-Selected articles:
-The War on Sex
-What to Do if You Get Doxed
-How Marijuana Can Improve Your Health

-📌 Volunteering
-EU Conference Team Member @ Write the Docs (Jul 2019 - Present) Technology conference focused on documentation systems, tech writing theory, and information delivery.

-Emceed the last in-person event in 2019 and the first virtual event in 2020 Introduced speakers and faciliated Q&A sessions

-Workshop Lead @ New Devs on the Block (Jul 2019 - Dec 2021)
-Free, two-day workshops to help people build their first website.

-Creating a curriculum that covers HTML, CSS and a bit of JavaScript Preparing supplemental presentations on topics like accessibility and animations Events in Nürnberg and Vienna, now post-poned due to the COVID-19 outbreak

-Web Development Instructor @ ReDI School of Digital Integration (Feb 2017 - Aug 2021) Non-profit digital school for tech-interested newcomers applying for asylum in Germany.

-Built and continuously developed the course curriculum with a team of 4-8 other instructors Led classes to improve student comprehension of React, HTML, CSS and general web design principles Mentored students through presentations and job search
-Note: Took a break from teaching in 2019

-Co-Organizer @ QueerJS (Jun 2019 - Dec 2021)
-🏳️‍🌈 A meetup for everyone where queer speakers take the stage.

-Selected speakers and scheduling events
-Fostered an inclusive community and enforced the code of conduct 🐻 Previously co-organized BerlinJS from May 2018 - May 2020

-🎤 Public Speaking
-Recent Appearances
-JSHeroes live in Cluj 🇷🇴 (Jun 9, 2022)
-Humanizing Your Documentation

-single-threaded Podcast (released on Mar 31, 2021) Crying at work

-Want me to speak at your event?
-💖 Check out my website for more information.

-🏆 Accomplishments
-Won First Place @ Rainbows End Sex Tech Hackathon (May 2021) Built Tentilex, a wearable armband that records your hand movement and generates a live 3D-model.

-Top Author Recognition @ DEV (2019 - 2020)
-Named one of the Top 500 authors in 2019.
-Also wrote two articles that ranked in the weekly Top 7:

-How to remove condescending language from documentation Onboarding a junior developer to your team?
-Here's 12 tips.

-Won Best Project @ Geek Girl Carrots Berlin Hackathon (Oct 2017) Created Qarma, an online platform to report and retrieve lost & found objects for travelers abroad.

-💬 Languages
-🇺🇸 English: Native
-🇩🇪 German: B1

-👩🏼‍🎓 Education
-12-week intensive coding course focused on full-stack JavaScript SPICED Academy - Berlin, Germany (Apr 2017 - Jun 2017)

-Bachelor of Arts in Journalism and Media Studies Beloit College - Beloit, Wisconsin, USA (2011 - 2015)

-Washington Semester Program for Journalism and New Media American University - Washington DC, USA (Fall 2014)

-International Exchange studying Political Science Yeditepe Üniversitesi - Istanbul, Turkey (Spring 2013)